markmcgrory/python_project/README.md

 "The project must be built using only:

-HTML / CSS
-Python
-Flask
-PostgreSQL and the psycopg"
+HTML / CSS, Python, Flask, PostgreSQL and the psycopg."